 Coding has historically been seen in isolation as purely a ‘tech’ skill, focused on logic and reasoning rather than creativity.
 This is changing as it becomes increasingly clear that technology needs to be part of every solution.

 Students need to be creative when coming up with solutions and designing end products.
 You can help your students understand and apply the creative elements of coding by giving the project a creative context or by encouraging them to focus on the end product and user.

 They had to learn and apply coding skills and think about how they could use them creatively.
 As a result, we have seen light-up coats for dogs, light-up umbrellas for when it rains and gets darker, and temperature-sensitive flashing t-shirts.

 At BSD all of our projects finish with an end product.
 This isn’t just because it is fun for a student to build something, but because it encourages them to think about who will use their product and why.
 Get your students to build an app by applying the design cycle.

-Do you have projects that have focused on the creative side of coding?
-We always want to hear from you!
-Let us know via social media at BSD Education or email us.
+Have you tried projects that focused on the creative side of coding?
+We want to hear from you!
+Send us your work / student’s work or project ideas at firstname.lastname@example.org!